lim114514/torus/README.md

 Torus is a Minecraft plugin that allows you to automate farms, build machines, make factories, and more.

-**Plugin is still in early stage and is not yet available for download.**
+**Plugin is still in early stage and you can only download it from my [Discord server](https://discord.gg/Zn4DDmUnPg).**<br />
+It is highly recommended to use the resource pack (for items) which can be downloaded [here](https://github.com/alantr7/torus-rp).

 ## Machines and structures
 - Item conduits, energy cables & fluid pipes
 - Block Breaker
 - Ore Crusher
+- Coal Generator
 - Solar Generator
 - Power Bank
 - Inventory Interface